coniferprod/SugiKit/README.md

 bytes needed for the generated System Exclusive message.
 It returns the bytes in the required format as a `ByteArray`.

-The actual SysEx message is constructed using the computed property `systemExclusiveData`, which collects the bytes using the `data` property and adds the checksum:
+The actual SysEx message is constructed using the function `asData` defined in the `SystemExclusiveData` protocol.
+It collects the bytes, often using the `data` computed property, and adds the checksum:

     public var systemExclusiveData: ByteArray {
         var buf = ByteArray()